lars-berger/graphy-ng/docs/docs/configuration.md

 ### Outputs

-Outputs emitted by the `lib-graph` component.
+Outputs emitted by the `lib-graph` component:

 | Name     | Type   | Description                                     |
 | -------- | ------ | ----------------------------------------------- |